1 Timothy 2:13-15 – The Creation and Salvation of Woman

 Many Christians assert that the reason women cannot be leaders and teachers of men is because the man was created first and then the woman.
 These people believe that implicit in the creation order is a leadership order.
-Yet neither leadership nor submission is acknowledged or even hinted at in anyway in Genesis 2, or in the other biblical creation accounts, and I do not believe this is what Paul was getting at in 1 Timothy 2:13.
+Yet neither leadership nor submission is acknowledged or even hinted at in anyway in Genesis 2, or in the two other biblical creation accounts in Genesis 1 and 5, and I do not believe this is what Paul was getting at in 1 Timothy 2:13.
 [My article on The Complementarian Concept of “The Created Order” here.]

 But before I relate what I think Paul may have been saying in verses 13 and 14, let’s have a look at the creation accounts of the Adam and Eve.
 (See also Matthew 19:4 and Mark 10:6-8.)

 Genesis 5:1-2.
 In these verses we read that God created “man”, that is, human beings, in his likeness: “He created them male and female and blessed them and named them “adam” in the day he created them” (Gen. 5:2).
 Note that the Hebrew word adam means a “human being” and does not necessarily refer to a male human being.
 When used as a proper noun, Adam is a man’s name, but in Genesis 5:1-2, “adam” clearly refers to both male and female humans.
 There is no hint of a “creation order” here.

 Genesis 1:27-28.
 In these two verses, again we see that humans, both male and female, were created in God’s image.
 God blessed them and said to them subdue the earth and rule over creation.
 There is no mention of a “creation order” distinction here either.
 There is also no mention that humans are to rule each other.